hww/hww.github.io/resume.md

   for certified corporate automobile and truck driver training courses.
 These training courses are used for corporate insurance purposes, so the sites accuracy and reliability are of primary importance to clients.
+- Created LISP based game framework for Unity 3D and one prototype game using it.

 ### 2004-2008 Lead hardware software developer
 **GameTools**<br/>